jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## The LaTeX sidebar keeps reopening

-If you like to work with no sidebar in Visual Studio Code and yet the LaTeX sidebar keeps showing up each time you switch focus from a non TeX file to a TeX file, you need to set `latex-workshop.view.autoActivateLatex.enabled` to `false`.
+If you like to work with no sidebar in Visual Studio Code and yet the LaTeX sidebar keeps showing up each time you switch focus from a non TeX file to a TeX file, you need to set `latex-workshop.view.autoFocus.enabled` to `false`.

 ## Spell check